Hanfu accessories: Hand-held fans

 Historically, fans have played an important aspect in the life of the Chinese people.
-The Chinese have used hand-held fans as a way to relief themselves during hot days since the ancient times; the fans are also an embodiment of the wisdom of Chinese culture and art.
+The Chinese have used hand-held fans as a way to relieve themselves during hot days since the ancient times; the fans are also an embodiment of the wisdom of Chinese culture and art.
 They were also used for ceremonial purposes and as a sartorial accessory.
 So far, the earliest fans that had been found date to the Spring and Autumn period and Warring States period; these were made of either bamboo or feathers.
 The arts of fan-making eventually progressed to the point that by the Jin dynasty, fans could come in different shapes and could be made in different materials.

 Tuanshan (团扇), silk round-shaped fans, also known as "fans of reunion", is a type of "rigid fan".
 These types of fans were mostly used by women in the Tang dynasty and was later introduced into Japan.
 These round fans remained mainstream even after the growing popularity of the folding fans.
 Round fans with Chinese paintings and with calligraphy became very popular in the Song dynasty.

 In 988 AD, zheshan (折扇 (folding fan)) was first introduced in China by a Japanese monk from Japan as a tribute during the Northern Song dynasty; these folding fans became very fashionable in China by the Southern Song dynasty.
 The folding fans later became very fashionable in the Ming dynasty.

 Another popular type of fan in history was the palmetto fan known as pukui shan (蒲葵扇), also known as pushan (蒲扇), which was made of the leaves and stalks of pukui (i.e. Livistona chinensis).